The Indian community in Australia

 The Chinese community in Australia

-Chinese born number 1,213,903, up 6.98% since the 2011 census.
-(Census 2016)
+Chinese born number 40,063, up 7.9% since the 2016 census.
+(Census, 2021)

-Now the largest migrant group in Australia and still growing rapidly.
+Now the second largest migrant group in Australia and still growing rapidly.
 Chinese speakers in Australia come from multiple countries of origin including China, Hong Kong, Taiwan, Singapore, Malaysia and Indonesia.

 Chinese Australians record high levels of educational attainment that match and surpass the national average.
 With a high degree of upward academic and socioeconomic advancement and achievement, Chinese Australians are among the most well-educated groups in Australia and comprise a large percentage of Australia’s upper-middle class